2. Compilation Explained¶

 2.5.
 Performance Options¶

-performance options only apply to models that have been quantized for the TI-NPU
+The skip_normalize=true and output_int=true performance options apply only to models that have been quantized for the TI-NPU

 or CPU quantized models in QDQ format.
-Please see Quantization-Aware Training in PyTorch to quantize an existing PyTorch
+See Quantization-Aware Training in PyTorch to quantize an existing PyTorch

 model for TI-NPU or CPU-only execution.